TEACHING @ FLORIDA GULF COAST UNIVERSITY

 BIOETHICS & SOCIETY

-This upper division course focuses on the relation between classic questions in contemporary bioethics (e.g., consent, access, autonomy) and central debates in the history of political philosophy (e.g., individual rights, state theory).
+This upper division course focuses on the relation between classic questions in contemporary bioethics (e.g., consent, access, autonomy) and central debates in the history of political philosophy (e.g., individual rights, state theory), exploring the boundary between ethics and politics in relation to medicine.
+We also explore questions about medical misinformation, scientific literacy, and confidence in healthcare.
 Students engage bioethics from a critical vantage, with a special emphasis on applied ethics for students bound for the medical field.

 PHILOSOPHY OF DECOLONIZATION